vegetabill/brainbox-design-site/cv.md

 _2021, October – current (San Francisco)_

 ### Role ###
-Senior engineer in the performance reviews product domain, made up of 3 pods of 20 total engineers.
+Senior engineer in the performance reviews product domain, made up of 4 pods with 20 total engineers.

 ### Domain ###
 Reviews is the business-critical product for Lattice today.
 Nearly all customers use reviews and then adopt additional products as needed.
 By an order of magnitude, reviews is the largest revenue driver and along with that comes the largest portion of the monolith codebase powering by far the largest customer scale (single review cycles of >5k employees with 200k individual rating responses).